Certora/Tutorials/01.Lesson_GettingStarted/RunScriptExample/README.md

 </br>

-- [ ] Create a script that runs the entire `TotalGreaterThanUser.spec` specification file with solidity compiler 7.5 and a message string "My first Certora shell script".
+- [ ] Create a script that runs the entire `TotalGreaterThanUser.spec` specification file with solidity compiler 8.0 and a message string "My first Certora shell script".
 Save the script in `RunScriptExample` with the name "myOwnVerificationScript1" and execute the script.

 </br>

-- [ ] Create a script that runs the rule `validityOfTotalFundsWithVars` in `Parametric.spec` specification file with solidity compiler 7.0 and a message of your choice taken as an input.
+- [ ] Change the contract name from ERC20 to NewERC20 (without changing the file name) and create a script that runs `TotalGreaterThanUser.spec` specification file with solidity compiler 8.0 and a message of your choice taken as an input.
 Save the script in `RunScriptExample` with the name "myOwnVerificationScript2" and execute the script.

  </br>